thumbnail image

 Slide to view more >

-Beyond the street face, the house opens generously to its sunny south-western aspect that is ideal for a small garden retreat, a sanctuary for the family that provides a safe place for growing children to play, and a place of respite for the older generations to enjoy.
+Within its street wall, and through a deliberate sequence of spaces from entry to living areas, Rai House opens generously to a sunny south-western aspect, ideal for a small garden retreat to provide a sanctuary for the family that encloses a safe place for growing children to play, and quietude for family elders to enjoy.

 Slide to view more >